 IFRS 17 replaces IFRS 4, Insurance Contracts, for annual periods beginning on or after 1 January 2023 (effective date).
-As retrospective application is required the transition date is 1 January 2022.
 The nature of the changes in accounting policies can be summarised, as follows:

-Changes to classification, measurement: The adoption of IFRS 17 did not change the classification of the Athora Group's insurance contracts.
+The adoption of IFRS 17 did not change the classification of the Athora Group's insurance contracts, except for insurance contracts with investment elements, which are no longer bifurcated.
 The Athora Group was previously permitted under IFRS 4 to continue accounting using its previous accounting policies.
 However, IFRS 17 establishes specific principles for the recognition and measurement of insurance contracts issued and reinsurance contracts held by the Athora Group.